 When you are living with authentic happiness, you can see and acknowledge when something isn't going well in life, but you choose to respond positively with inner happiness anyway.
 It is a choice you are making.
 When you are being "fake happy," you act like everything that is bad is not a big deal and wear a fake smile while you are anything but happy instead.
 Don't be fake happy in an attempt to choose happiness.
 When you are faking, you are not "choosing" to be happy, you are simply putting on an act.

-You will never have authentic happiness if you are not happy with who you are.
+It will be difficult to find authentic happiness if you are not happy with who you are.
 Instead of comparing yourself to others and thinking about all the things you are not, learn to accept yourself for who you are.
 If you are not happy with yourself, you cannot be truly happy with anything else.

 There are a lot of situations in life that can make it difficult to feel happy.
 If you find yourself in this place, talking to a licensed therapist can help you work through past hurts and obstacles in order to find authentic happiness.
 A therapist can also help you work on your self-esteem and learn to accept yourself, imperfections and all.